Decimalish

 pow(baseNumeric, exponentNumeric): decimal

-Raises base to the power exponent, where exponent must be a positive whole number.
+Raises base to the power exponent, where exponent must be a non-negative integer.

 Square root